Complete transparency with three active-passive-coupled optical resonators

-In summary, we have presented a scenario of genuinely reducing the susceptibility $\varepsilon_T$ of the structure in Fig. 1(a) to zero under the implementable conditions, so that the described phenomenon of complete transparency is totally irrelevant to the input field power.
-Apart from scanning the input frequency, we only require the tuning of two inter-cavity couplings for seeing the phenomenon: setting one inter-cavity coupling at $J_{2,c}=\sqrt{\kappa_2\kappa_3}$ and adjusting the other coupling $J_1$ (possibly together with the external coupling $\kappa_{ex}$) for a suitable transparency window size.
-Rather than being used to cancel the transmission loss, the optical gain plays the role of determining the point $J_{2,c}$ together with the field damping rate in a neighboring resonator, so any nonzero effective gain rate $\kappa_2$ can be used in principle.
+In summary, we have detailed an interference mechanism that genuinely reduces the susceptibility $\varepsilon_T$ of the structure in Fig. 1(a) to zero under the implementable conditions, so that a light field transmitted at the resonance frequency of those coupled resonators and with any feasible power will become totally invisible to the structure, no matter how strongly it is coupled to the first resonator.
+Besides scanning the transmitted field frequency, we only require the adjustments of two inter-cavity couplings to see its manifestation: setting one inter-cavity coupling at $J_{2,c}=\sqrt{\kappa_2\kappa_3}$, and independently choosing the other coupling $J_1$ for a suitable transparency window size.
+Rather than being used to cancel the transmission loss, the optical gain with its arbitrary net gain rate $\kappa_{2}$ creates the point of perfect interference in the first resonator, together with two other parameters $J_2$ and $\kappa_{3}$ that are also totally independent of the properties of cavity $1$, and can modify the dispersion of a transmitted field with the varied $\kappa_{2}$.
 The significance of the scenario lies in two aspects.
-First, to the research field of induced transparency based on optical resonator \cite{review,trans-review}, it proves that the ultimate goals of complete transparency and free control on the output/input ratio can be realized without complex designs or particular nonlinear elements.
+First, to the research of induced transparency based on optical resonator \cite{review,trans-review}, it proves that the ultimate goals of complete transparency and free control on the output/input ratio can be realized without complex designs or particular nonlinear elements.
 Second, it will non-trivially extend the scope of non-Hermitian photonics based on optical gain.
-Optical gain in one of two coupled optical resonators provides a realization of PT symmetry \cite{pt-2,pt-3,pt-4,pt-5,pt-6,pt-7,ex-pt1,ex-pt2}, and the study of the associated phenomenon of exceptional points has been developed into a direction of intensive research \cite{ep2,ep3,ep4}.
-Coupling one more resonator will have an even more non-trivial phenomenon involving a special dark mode with its rich properties, and it presents a rare example of something unusual simply built on the common elements like active, passive resonators and their linear couplings.
+Optical gain in one of two coupled optical resonators provides a realization of PT symmetry \cite{pt-2,pt-3,pt-4,pt-5,pt-6,pt-7,ex-pt1,ex-pt2}, and the study of the associated exceptional points has been developed into a direction of intensive research \cite{ep2,ep3,ep4}.
+Coupling one more resonator will have an even more non-trivial scenario involving a special dark mode with its rich properties, and it presents a rare example of something unusual simply built on the common elements like active, passive resonators and their linear couplings.

 {\it Acknowledgments}---This work was supported by the Program for Young Talents of Basic Research in Universities of Heilongjiang Province (YQJH2024037).
 L. Y. is supported by National Natural Science Foundation of China (62273115).
 B. H. is sponsored by ANID Fondecyt Regular (1221250) and thanks Dr. Xiaoshun Jiang for the discussion on the relevant experimental issues.